Jerrad-Johnson/WorkoutAppFrontend/README.md

 ## Known issues

-- Loading indicators on Progress page do not disappear after a failed fetch.
+- A couple of elements lack spacing on mobile devices.
+Need to fix margins and test.
-- Need to update e-mail address so that messages come from my domain, rather than (presently) from my school e-mail address.
+- Loading indicators on Progress page do not disappear after an empty fetch.
-- Needs to inform users when the server has ended their session (when they get logged out).
+- Needs to inform users when the server has ended their session (i.e. when they get logged out).

 ## TODO Features
 - Home page needs an “Update” button, so old sessions can be changed without being deleted first.